metzzo/Awesome/doc/language/language.md

 swagCar.drive 10
 swagCar.drive 20
 --cast:
-var normalCar is car = car(swagcar) // cast SuperCar to car
+var normalCar is car = swagcar.toCar -- every object has the implicit "toXYZ" methods that cast to the expected class

 -- Property Example
-class Vector
-  private
+class Vector is final, public -- "is acces_modifier" says how this class can be access private
     var x is float, y is float